yangyt96/EmuNoC-SW/README.md

 # EmuNoC Software
 This is the software part of the NoC hybrid emulation prototype - EmuNoC.
+Currently, it supports all-to-all NoC traffic, random traffic, uniform random traffic, netrace and multicore NoC-interconnect AI traffic workloads.
+You can add any other traffic that you like.

 ## Prerequisite
 Please install Xilinx SDK for the cross compiler.